tinacms/tina.io/content/docs/self-hosted/existing-site.md

 export default defineConfig({
   // Make sure to set this to the url of your GraphQL API
   contentApiUrlOverride: '/api/gql',
-  admin: {
-    auth: {
-      // Add your authentication provider's functions here.
+  authProvider:  // Add your authentication provider.
 Please refer to the docs for your chosen authentication provider.
-    },
-    //...
-  },
   //...
 })
 ```